cryptoshepherd/Crypto-Whales-Telegram-Bot/README.md

 ## Important Notes

-This Crypto Whales Alert Bor is design to send message to a Telegram Bot (yours) every time an Ethereum or Bitcoin whale will perform a IN or OUT Tx.
+This Crypto Whales Alert Bot is design to send message to a Telegram Bot (yours) every time an Ethereum or Bitcoin whale will perform a IN or OUT Tx.
 The Idea is to track down the bigger Ethereum and Bitcoins whales to help you out to spot a new ERC20 token in case of an Ethereum whale or to help you out to spot the potentially best moment to buy